Explore

 The story

 Japan’s mountain landscapes carry a different sort of weight from the classic expedition destinations.
-Their seriousness is often threaded through ritual, route tradition, volcanic ground, heavy seasonality, and the contrast between a highly ordered travel environment and the practical realities of mountain movement.
+Their seriousness is often threaded through ritual, route tradition, volcanic ground, heavy seasonality, and the contrast between a highly ordered travel environment and the realities of mountain movement.

 That contrast is what makes them so interesting.
 The infrastructure and cultural familiarity can create confidence.
 But snow, rain, humidity, heat, volcanic terrain, exposure, and mountain timing still shape the day strongly.
 In some seasons the environment looks calm right up until it begins withdrawing options.